720 words

 Hey, tech queens!

-Today we’re talking about Helm — my go-to tool for working with Kubernetes.
+Let’s talk Helm — my go-to tool for working with Kubernetes.
 If you’ve ever suffered through manually crafting YAML files for every single service, you’re about to breathe a huge sigh of relief.

 I used to drown in those manifests and think, “Is it always going to be this painful?”
 Nope.
 Because Helm exists.